Industry News

 Nairobi tycoons are seeking homes with big open spaces.

-Confined to their homes in Nairobi for the better part of 2020 due to Covid-19-related lockdowns, a significant number of ultra-high net worth Kenyans are mulling to purchase homes in local holiday destinations to escape the unremarkable city life.
+Confined to their homes in Nairobi for the better part of 2020 due to Covid-19-related lockdowns, a significant number of ultra-high-net-worth Kenyans are mulling to purchase homes in local holiday destinations to escape the unremarkable city life.

 The super-rich, who previously budgeted for holidays abroad, have found it cumbersome to travel hence the need to buy homes in tranquil places away from the congested capital.

-According to the Buyer’s Survey by Knight Frank Kenya, released in December, the Covid-19 pandemic has resulted in a high demand for locations that offer green spaces as more people are increasingly focused on wellness as they spent a great deal of 2020 at home.
+According to the Buyer’s Survey by Knight Frank Kenya, released in December, the Covid-19 pandemic has resulted in high demand for locations that offer green spaces as more people are increasingly focused on wellness as they spent a great deal of 2020 at home.

 Rural and coastal properties